JensRantil/jensrantil.github.io/content/posts/2024-08-08_solution-fall-out-of-problems.md

 First, by being explicit about your problem space, you can **document your problem space for others to see**.
 I have found <abbr title="Request for Comments">RFCs</abbr> containing the background to a solution to be immensely useful when explaining to peers why something was done the way it was.

 Secondly, it **reduces frustration**.
 As engineers, many of us have been told our job is to _solve_ problems, not define them.
 This is why many engineers are frustrated by meetings & workshops - spending time in the problem space means we are not doing our job.
-However, I believe engineering is equally much about defining the problems we are trying to solve.
+However, I believe that engineering is equally much about defining the problems we are trying to solve.
 (Don't get me wrong, there are unproductive meetings & workshops, too, though! :wink:)

 Thirdly, by clearly defining the problem, I become **less attached to my proposed solution and more open to others** replacing it with something entirely different.